VanAxl/homebridge-blueconnect/README.md

 * `name` (required) is anything you'd like to use to identify this device.
 You can always change the name from within the Home app.
 * `email` and `password` (required) are the credentials you use in the BlueConnect app.

-To be added in the config section: the Swimming Pool ID and the BlueDevice ID.
+To Get the value in config section for : the <i>Swimming Pool ID</i> and the <i>BlueDevice ID</i>.
-For the moment, these IDs will be displayed in the homebridge log console during homebridge startup, so you can copy/paste it in the config section.
+=> for the moment, if these parameters are not written in the config file, these IDs will be displayed in the homebridge log console during homebridge startup, so you can copy/paste it in the config section.